Imagine you are walking through the forest…

 The nomadic tribes often came into contact with the Chinese farmers.
 Sometimes it was friendly and they would trade with each other.
 But often, they did not get along.
 The nomadic people wanted to use the farmland to hunt and move around, but the farm people wanted more land to farm.
 This led to battles between the farmers and the nomads.
 The farming kingdoms also often fought each other for control of different territories.
 This is why this period of history in China is known as the “Warring States Period.”

 To help avoid attacks, many of the kingdoms built walls to defend themselves.
 The walls were made out of rocks and compacted dirt that was tamped very tightly to form the structure.
-These walls were shorter versions of the Great Wall of China that was later built.
-They stretched between the border of different regions and often included towers, block houses for soldiers and beacons to send smoke signals.
+These walls were shorter versions of the Great Wall of China that were later built.
+They stretched between the border of different regions and often included towers, block houses for soldiers, and beacons to send smoke signals.

 When Emperor Chin became emperor, he wanted to put a stop to the fighting between different farming kingdoms.
 He declared that all of these kingdoms were now part of one country called China.
 But the nomadic people that lived outside the area didn’t care about this.
 They continued to attack the farming areas.